dranjan/dranjan.github.io/_nb/README.md

 the more conventional `.ipynb` form.
 The latter are ignored in Git and must be generated from the `.py` sources, and resynced to them in order to track changes.

-After checking out the repository, run `./convert.sh`.
+After checking out the repository, run `_scripts/generate-nb.sh` in the repository root.
 This will do a few things:

 1. Recreate the `.ipynb` notebooks from the `.py` sources.
 2. Convert each `.ipynb` to its Jekyll markdown form in `build/site`.
 3. Process hand-rolled directives to fix things for Jekyll, since Jupyter and Jekyll markdown aren't 100% compatible.
-4. Make a nice tarball of everything that can be overlayed on top of the Jekyll site.

-When that completes successfully, follow the printed instructions to update the Jekyll site.

-This is all done transparently in the GitHub actions, and by the parent directory's `generate-nb.sh` script.

 ## Notebook Quirks